 - Boiler House Theatre lot

 - Robbins Memorial Chapel lot

-- Either Side of the McDonnell Center lot
+- The McDonnell Center lot

 - Memorial Gymnasium/Martin Field House lot

+- Madden Student Center lot

 Appeals of Parking Citations

 Any person who feels that a parking citation was unjust may file a written letter of appeal to the Assistant Director of Public Safety within three business days of the when the citation was issued.
 Appeal letters must include the citation number and outline the reason(s) for an error or leniency.
 The decision of the Assistant Director of Public Safety will be final.